Meet Caroline Quentin – Strictly Come Dancing contestant and Men Behaving Badly star

 Shirley Ballas added that Caroline and Johannes were going to “bring a lot of joy to millions of people”, before describing Caroline’s timing as “exquisite”, which saw the star visibly overwhelmed with emotion.

+Week Four will see Caroline and Johannes performing the Waltz to With You I’m Born Again by Billy Preston and Syreeta Wright.

-Ahead of her big Strictly debut, former Men Behaving Badly star Caroline Quentin received some advice from Strictly Come Dancing 2017 finalist Debbie McGee.
+Before her Strictly debut, the Men Behaving Badly star revealed she had received some advice from Strictly Come Dancing 2017 finalist Debbie McGee.

 “I spoke to her the other day and she said, ‘Do some cardio.
 You’ll never know days like it.’
 So, I’m doing the ‘Couch to 5K’ running programme,” she told Radio Times.
 “But obviously I can’t keep up with Johannes because he’s a machine.”